 Valentina Šapina is employed at the Ministry of the Interior, Police Academy, Police School “Josip Jovic" as a teacher of professional subjects (criminal law).
 After graduating from the Zagreb Police College, where she graduated in 2006, she got a job in the Ministry of Internal Affairs as a police officer for juvenile delinquency with special focus on domestic violence, where she worked until 2015 when she was transferred to the position of leader of a group involved in the investigation of blood and sexual offenses, including domestic and juvenile violence.
 She also performs the duties of a police investigator in such cases.
 In 2012 at the Faculty of Law in Osijek she completed a postgraduate university study in criminal law and she currently attending a doctoral degree in criminal law at the Faculty of Law in Zagreb with a doctoral dissertation “Criminological Analysis of Homicidal Domestic Violence in the Republic of Croatia".
 Since 2016 she is a member of the Max Planck Partner Group for Balkan Criminology at the Faculty of Law in Zagreb (researcher at project: Balkan Homicide Study).

-Dr. Sanja Ćopić is a Senior Research Associate at the Institute of Criminological and Sociological Research in Belgrade and a researcher and the President of the Executive Board of the Victimology Society of Serbia.
+Prof. dr Sanja Ćopić is an Associate Professor at the University of Belgrade – Faculty of Special Education and Rehabilitation and the President of the Executive Board of the Victimology Society of Serbia.
+She was a researcher in the Institute for Criminological and Sociological Research (1995 to 2000, and 2002-2022), and the Institute of Social Sciences (2000- 2002).
+She is a Senior Research Fellow as well.
 She currently serves as the editor in chief of Temida, Serbian leading academic journal on victimisation, human rights and gender.
 She has participated in numerous action-oriented, comparative and experimental research projects on victims of crime, domestic violence, human trafficking, gender-based discrimination, women in prison, reconciliation, victim support, juvenile delinquency, alternative sanctions, and restorative justice.
 She has published extensively on these topics, both in Serbia and abroad.
-Furthermore, she also participated in policy-oriented projects related to different forms of victimisation, victims’ rights and restorative justice, as well as those directed towards the promotion of research and activism in Serbia.
+Furthermore, she participated in policy-oriented projects related to different forms of victimisation, victims’ rights and restorative justice, as well as those directed towards the promotion of research and activism in Serbia.
 The main focus of her recent work has been the use of restorative justice in criminal matters and victim’s position in restorative justice programs, and applying restorative approaches in intercultural settings.

 Prof. Dr. Effi Lambropoulou, LL.M. is Professor of Criminology at the Sociology Departmant of Panteion University in Athens, Greece.
 She received her law degree from the National and Kapodistrian University of Athens’ School of Law, after which she began her own law practice.
 She subsequently obtained a certificate in History, Sociology, and Psychology of Punishment from Bielefeld University in Germany, Department of Criminal Law.
 After that, in Freiburg, Germany, she was part of a research project concerning juvenile inmates run by the Criminology Group of the Max Planck Institute for Foreign and International Criminal Law, where she also received her PhD.
 She has been a visiting Fellow at the University of Cambridge and at the MPI.
 Her main research, publications and courses cover social control, corrections, policepolicing, sociology of criminal law, corruption, illegal markets, and epistemological issues of criminology.
 She is a member of various ad hoc reform-committees at the Ministries of Justice and Public Order and reviewer of European and international journals.